1: Do I need tickets?

 3: What is Twelfth Night?

-Twelfth Night (aka, Twelfth Night, the Feast of the Epiphany and Three Kings' Day) is celebrated on January 6th in New Orleans and is the official start of Mardi Gras every year.
-While the date of Fat Tuesday changes, Twelfth Night does not.
+Twelfth Night (aka, Twelfth Night, the Feast of the Epiphany, the Epiphany Eve and Three Kings' Day) is celebrated on January 6th.
+It is considered the last day of Christmas festivities around the world (when Christmas decorations come down).
+Shakespeare named one of his romantic comedies after this Christian holiday that takes place on the last day of the twelfth day of Christmas.
+Here in New Orleans, January 6th is the official start of the Carnival season every year with the first parades rolling on this day.
+It is also considered the beginning of king cake season.
+While the date of Mardi Gras (Fat Tuesday) changes, Twelfth Night does not.
 According to Wikipedia, different traditions mark the date of Twelfth Night as either January 5 or January 6 (it depends on whether they start counting the twelve days on December 25 or 26).
 Learn more.

 4: When was the first Mardi Gras?